 Showcasing and promoting fresh produce, delicious food, and quality products, Sylvia’s Market, which opened up in July, had plenty on offer, and had me wanting to check out every stall.
 Which I did.
 From hand-crafted stalls to fresh ones with fruit and veg, and of course the food stalls that had me salivating in seconds, it was actually a fun day out – don’t tell my mom I said that, though.

-I think they’ll be getting many more visitors as spring hits, and I know I’ll be back for sure.
+I know I’ll be back for sure.
 So, instead of hitting the shopping malls this weekend, take a drive there and enjoy what’s on offer.
 And do yourself a favour… go hungry!

 By Angela Bekiaris